Seven Chilean men are charged with burglarizing the homes of Mahomes, Burrow and other star athletes

 Each defendant is charged with conspiracy to commit interstate transportation of stolen property, which carries a maximum 10-year prison sentence.
 It wasn't clear Wednesday whether they are in custody, and Tampa federal court records don't list attorneys for any of them.

 The defendants are listed as Pablo Zuniga Cartes, 24; Ignacio Zuniga Cartes, 20; Bastian Jimenez Freraut, 27; Jordan Quiroga Sanchez, 22; Bastian Orellano Morales, 23; Alexander Huiaguil Chavez, 24; and Sergio Ortega Cabello, 38.
-Although the FBI identifies them as Chilean in the charging documents, it doesn’t say whether any or all of them are also U.S. citizens or are legally in the country.
+Although the FBI identifies them as Chilean in the charging documents, it doesn’t say whether any are U.S. citizens or are legally in the country.

 Some were arrested in January after a traffic stop in Ohio on state charges for allegedly breaking into the home of Burrow, the Bengals' quarterback.
-The federal charges in Tampa were filed Jan.
-30.
+In that case, four of the men were found to be in the country illegally, according to a court affidavit filed in Clark County, Ohio.

 Much of the evidence outlined in the FBI complaint is from cellphone data, surveillance video and license plate readers that allegedly place the defendants in the vicinity of the burglaries.
 They typically used crude methods such a breaking windows or prying open sliding glass doors with crowbars.